Skip to content

 Participation in academic conferences, seminars and external networks will cultivate contacts, skills and knowledge essential for successful research practice.
 These abilities are also transferable to a wide range of other careers.
 Researchers are also invited to take part in our own Research Conferences giving you the opportunity to present your work and discuss with other researchers at NTU.

-There are some opportunities for research students to prepare for an academic career by teaching undergraduate students or supervising laboratory work.
-Students may also take part in the Introduction to Learning and Teaching in Higher Education training programme.
+There are some opportunities for doctoral candidates to prepare for an academic career by teaching undergraduate students or supervising laboratory work. doctoral candidates may also take part in the Introduction to Learning and Teaching in Higher Education training programme.

 Although formal placements are not a requirement of PhDs, the University has strong links with professionals in business and industry.